How Professional Services Firms Are Cutting Proposal Time by 60–75% With AI

 Loopio — Best for Formal RFP Responses

-Loopio is RFP response management at its most serious.
-The model: every answer your firm has ever written to a proposal question is stored in a searchable content library.
-When a new RFP arrives, Loopio AI searches your library, surfaces past answers that match the new questions, and drafts a first-pass response using your best historical content.
+Loopio stores every answer your firm has ever written to a proposal question in a searchable content library.
+When a new RFP arrives, Loopio AI searches the library, surfaces past answers, and drafts a first-pass response using your best historical content.
+A 200-question RFP that took three weeks becomes a three-day project.
+Who it's for: Consulting practices with 10+ employees that respond to five or more formal RFPs per year.

 Proposify with AI — Best for Visual Proposals